 Speaking in Tongues: A supernatural gift to speak of God’s glory using either a heavenly language or a language outside the realm of the speaker’s own human abilities.

 Interpretation of Tongues: A supernatural ability given in response to the gift of tongues (above) and used in bringing a “translation” or clarification to the words that were spoken.

 You will notice that I use the word “supernatural” in every definition given above.
 For me, this is the key to understanding the gifts of the Holy Spirit.
-Each gift Paul mentions (there are a few others listed in other parts of the New Testament) are supernatural works that belong to God alone and are simply “on loan” in our lives via the working of the Holy Spirit.
+Every gift Paul mentions (there are a few others listed in other parts of the New Testament) is a supernatural work that belongs to God alone and is simply “on loan” in our lives via the working of the Holy Spirit.
 The idea that you or I can own a gift, or can turn a gift on or off at our own choosing is, quite honestly, a very immature view that must be overcome if the Church is to be successful in the utilization of these amazing gifts of the Spirit.